This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 NeoCov was first discovered in one of the bat species called Neoromicia capensis, hence the name ‘NeoCov’.
 A study by researchers at Wuhan University and the Chinese Academy Sciences Institute of Biophysics says that the virus might be deadly to humans and it could make 1 in 3 infected people to die.

 In 2014, it was discovered that NeoCov has 85% similarity in genetics with the MERS-CoV virus, which caused an epidemic and outbreak in some countries in the Middle East around 2012 and 2015 with a death rate of 35%.

 What are the risks associated with NeoCov?

 As of now, the virus could not infect humans.
-Although, the researchers recently found the similarities of the NeoCov with SARS-CoV-2, which is a virus that caused COVID-19.
-That is why the Chinese researchers warned that the virus is only a mutation away to be able to infect humans and it could be deadly since it would carry both potentials of MERS-CoV high mortality rate and the high transmission rate of SARS-CoV-2 virus.
+Although, the researchers recently found similarities of the NeoCov with SARS-CoV-2, which is a virus that caused COVID-19.
+That is why the Chinese researchers warned that the virus is only a mutation away to be able to infect humans and it could be deadly since it would carry both potential of MERS-CoV high mortality rate and the high transmission rate of SARS-CoV-2 virus.

 If NeoCov could infect humans, no antibodies could prevent it from infiltrating us since we have not built the needed antibody to prevent the infections of NeoCov yet.